cgbur/llama2.zig/README.md

 ## Performance

 The benchmarks provided below were executed on an AMD Ryzen 9 5900X 12-Core Processor.
+All speeds measurements are taken using the `stories15M.bin` checkpoint file.

-All benchmarks were run using the `stories15M.bin` checkpoint file.
+If you have an implementation you want to add to the table, please open an issue and I'll be happy to add it.
+Please only submit implementations that are single language implementations (no OpenBlas, etc.).

 ## Single-threaded